-On April 22, 1970 at Union Square Park, which served as the focus of numerous Earth Day observances and teach-ins throughout the metropolitan region, Mayor John V. Lindsay and Parks Commissioner August Heckscher joined celebrities including Paul Newman and Ali McGraw.
-Over the day some 100,000 people were estimated to have thronged to the square in one of the largest demonstrations there since the socialist rallies of the 1930s.
-The empty streets resulted in at least one picnic spread at the intersection of 57th Street and Fifth Avenue, and Mayor Lindsay repeated the idea during the summer of 1970 when he closed Fifth Avenue to traffic for four successive weekends (Mayor Michael Bloomberg resurrected the idea in 2008 when the city closed Park Avenue to traffic on weekend afternoons during the summer).
+Union Square Park served as the focus of numerous Earth Day observances and teach-ins throughout the metropolitan region.
+Over the day, some 100,000 people were estimated to have thronged to the square in one of the largest demonstrations there since the socialist rallies of the 1930s.
+The empty streets resulted in at least one picnic spread at the intersection of 57th Street and Fifth Avenue, and Mayor John V. Lindsay repeated the idea during the summer of 1970 when he closed Fifth Avenue to traffic for four successive weekends.
 The City also banned cars for the day in Central Park in Manhattan, Brooklyn's Prospect Park, Forest Park in Queens, and Silver Lake Park in Staten Island.

 Arbor Day Observed in the City

-Arbor Day, celebrated on the last Friday in April, dates to 1872 when Nebraska proclaimed April 10 Arbor Day.
-Julius Sterling Morton, originally from upstate New York then living in Nebraska, was instrumental in establishing the day, the first day of which it is said that over one million trees were planted.
-New York State has been celebrating Arbor Day since 1888, and Arbor Day has been celebrated in the New York City Department of Parks & Recreation for years.
+Arbor Day, celebrated on the last Friday in April, dates to 1872 when it is said that over one million trees were planted in Nebraska.
+Julius Sterling Morton, originally from upstate New York then living in Nebraska, was instrumental in establishing the day.
+New York State has been celebrating Arbor Day since 1888, and Arbor Day has been celebrated at NYC Parks for years.
 In 1906, Arbor Day festivities were held in playgrounds, "thereby inculcating a true love for nature," according to the 1906 Annual Report.
-Arbor Day is now part of school curricula across the country, and countless trees are planted each year on the date.